 The small boats available on a fly-in fishing trip do not allow for the luxury of an electric motor for boat control chores.
-Backtrolling into the wind using a small outboard motor helped keep the boat positioned over top of prime structure.
+Back trolling into the wind using a small outboard motor helped keep the boat positioned over the top of prime structures.

-By letting out just enough line to keep the sinker ticking along bottom, drop shotting positions the bait a little off bottom and in clear view of nearby fish.
+By letting out just enough line to keep the sinker ticking along the bottom, drop-shotting positions the bait a little off the bottom and in clear view of nearby fish.
 By staying as vertical as possible, it was possible to literally spot fish on the sonar, drop down and catch them!

 "Lip hooking the soft plastics produced best," added Ulsh.
 "Compared to jig fishing, drop shot rigging makes it easier to detect subtle strikes.
 With jigging, the bait is constantly raising and lowering in the water.
 If a fish strikes as the lure is dropping, it's very difficult to detect the take."

-A medium/light or light action spinning combination works best with drop shot rigging.
-Okuma produces a 6 feet, 10 inch light action spinning rod in the EVx line that's designed with drop shotting in mind.
+A medium/light or light action spinning combination works best with drop-shot rigging.
+Okuma produces a 6 feet, 10-inch light action spinning rod in the EVx line that's designed with drop shotting in mind.
 This rod also doubles as an excellent stick for pitching light jigs.
-The Okuma Trio spinning reel loaded with 6- or 8-pound test fluorocarbon line is an ideal match for the EVx drop shot rod.
+The Okuma Trio spinning reel loaded with a 6- or 8-pound test fluorocarbon line is an ideal match for the EVx drop shot rod.

 SUMMING IT UP